BadwaterBay/intelli-trip-planner/README.md

 - Linting using Eslint:
   - `yarn lint` will run Eslint to check the code quality.
 Please try to resolve these issues before commiting any changes.
   - Tip: when you git-commit, `yarn lint` will be automatically triggrred.
+- Create a production build:
+  - `yarn build` will generate a production build of the Express app in directory `/dist-server`.
 - Run tests:
   - `yarn test` will run preset tests.
 However, this is a dummy for now, because we haven't written any tests yet.
 This is to show that we are aware of the importance of unit testing.
-- Create a production build:
-  - `yarn build-server` will generate a production build of the Express app in directory `/dist-server`.
+- If you run into problems with dependencies:
+  - Try `yarn --frozen-lockfile` to see if it solves your problems.
+  - If not, run `yarn refresh` to remove all dependencies in the `node_modules` directory and reinstall them.

 ## Contributing to Intelli Trip Planner

 Our workflow is:

 - Claim an issue
 - Fork the repository
 - Modify the code and commit changes